kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 #### Autoloader

-*CI PHPUnit Test* has an autoloader for class files.
+ci-phpunit-test has an autoloader for class files.

 To change the search paths, change the line [`CIPHPUnitTest::init();`](https://github.com/kenjis/ci-phpunit-test/blob/v0.11.1/application/tests/Bootstrap.php#L336) in `tests/Bootstrap.php` like below: